labgrid-project/labgrid/doc/configuration.rst

 NetworkPowerDriver
 ~~~~~~~~~~~~~~~~~~
-A NetworkPowerDriver controls a `NetworkPowerPort`, allowing control of the
+A :any:`NetworkPowerDriver` controls a `NetworkPowerPort`_, allowing control of
-target power state without user interaction.
+the target power state without user interaction.

 Binds to:
   port: